osg-htc/docs/docs/security/lcmaps-voms-authentication.md

     | [HCC](https://github.com/opensciencegrid/topology/blob/master/virtual-organizations/HCC.yaml)           | `hcc`               |
     | [Gluex](https://github.com/opensciencegrid/topology/blob/master/virtual-organizations/Gluex.yaml)       | `gluex`             |

-    Additionally, it is also recommended to create the `mis` Unix account, which is used by OSG staff to assist with troubleshooting.

 1. Edit `/etc/osg/config.d/30-gip.ini` and specify the supported VOs per [Subcluster or ResourceEntry section](/other/configuration-with-osg-configure#subcluster-resource-entry):

         :::ini